 Choosing window material and style are big decisions.
 These are smaller ones.
 Separating the two steps makes the process less complicated.

-Results: You’ve decided on window color, hardware style, and finish, special frame upgrades, glass type and whether to include blinds or shades in the package.
+Results: You’ve decided on window color, hardware style, and finish, special frame upgrades, glass type, and whether to include blinds or shades in the package.

 Contact Local Window Companies (3-4 months before installation)

-You’ve done your homework and have a clear idea what windows will complement your home and meet your performance expectations.
+You’ve done your homework and have a clear idea of what windows will complement your home and meet your performance expectations.

 You’ll probably still have a few questions about materials and options, which is expected at this stage.
 It’s impossible to rule expensive options in or out until you get a price estimate.

 Now it is time to request estimates from local window companies.